 The Gartner Magic Quadrant for Business Intelligence is a piece of analyst reporting we look forward to every year.
 Both the dept and the scope of this research makes it worth the read.
 But not many people take the time to really dig into the details of the report.
 Moreover, the only thing people see is the well known two-by-two matrix.
 We took the time to read all of the 38 pages of this year's report and we included the most important findings in our webinar that you can watch at the bottom of this page.

 Based on the research for the magic quadrant Gartner formulates a set of so-called strategic planning assumptions.
-As a result, the following assumptions were formulated:
+We can formulated the following assumptions:

 This year’s magic quadrant clearly shows two vendors leading the pack.
 Tableau and Microsoft’s Power BI are top right in the leader quadrant.
 Next to these leaders, a number of surprising new vendors make their way through the quadrant.
-If you want to learn all the details just watch the webinar.
+If you want to learn all the details you should just watch the webinar.
 As a result we can assure you that in only 20 minutes you are completely up to date.
 You should try it out.

 Watch the full webinar in just 20 minutes and know everything there is to know about this year's Magic Quadrant for Analytics and BI.
 Just fill out the form and you will get instant access.
 Besides, don't worry!
 We won't give your details to anybody else and we won't spam you with non-relevant info.

 Watch the full webinar in just 20 minutes and know everything there is to know about this year's Magic Quadrant for Analytics and BI.

 In this interview, Jonathan Aardema talks with Prof. Eric Postma (professor of Cognitive Science and Artificial Intelligence at the University of Tilburg) about the why, how, and what of artificial intelligence applications.
 What do we see in practice, and what does science say about it?